xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/homekit_infused_blueprints/README.md

 <br>Make sure to restart Home Assistant after you copied all files.

 After you did all that you can add templates in your custom button card.
-For tmeplates look in the folders above.
+<br>For templates look in the folders above.
 Screenshots and examples will be there.

 ### Installation:

 1. Go into Edit Mode
-2. Go to an alarm control panel entity you want to change or to the alarm control panel domain in the device tab
-3. Click on three dots and choose Entity Card
+2. Click Add Card
-4. Use Dwains Dashboard Blueprint
+3. Use Dwains Dashboard Blueprint
-5. Add YAML Code from file to HA
+4. Add YAML Code from file to HA
-6. Click install Blueprint
+5. Click install Blueprint
-7. Click Use this Blueprint

 ### Templates